Schutzmannschaft Battalion 202: Background

 German Major Walery Sauermann was appointed as the commander of the unit in the field, with all officers being German.
 In November 1943, more than half of the battalion deserted.
 Including all Volhynian Schutzmannschaften (not just Battalion 202), at least 700 Poles trained by the Germans joined the 27th Volhynian Division of the Armia Krajowa.
-Additionally, 60 Poles were executed for mutiny in Jarmolińce.
 One of the most widely quoted reasons among the Poles for joining the unit was the desire to protect civilians from the wave of massacres of Poles in Volhynia.
 In fact, this particular unit was the only German-trained Polish group involved in operations against the OUN-UPA.

 The battalion was practically destroyed in combat with the Red Army in early 1944.
 The remaining members were transferred to Lwów (Lviv).
 Officially, the battalion was disbanded on 8 May 1944.
 The battalion was armed with Mauser Mk 98k rifles, as well as MP38 and MP41 submachine guns.
 It is believed that some of its former members later joined the Blue Police in the General Government.